raspiblitz/raspiblitz/README.md

 If you are going with the Standard/Maximal-RaspberryPi4 Setup you need to:

-- Assemble the Shim-Fan and connect it to the GPIO pins: [see instructions](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-fan-shim)
+- Assemble the Shim-Fan and connect it to the GPIO pins: [detail instructions](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-fan-shim)
-- Fit the RaspberryPi to the PiBow case: [see instructions](https://www.youtube.com/watch?v=utk3cjzCLog)
+- Fit the RaspberryPi to the PiBow case: [detail instructions](https://www.youtube.com/watch?v=utk3cjzCLog)
 - Put the SSD into the HDD USB & may get some rubber bands

 Add the display on top with the pins like in picture below.
 PlugIn the network cable.
 In the end your RaspiBlitz should look like this:

 ![HardwareSetup](pictures/hardwaresetup.jpg)

-*If you are going with the Minimal-RaspberryPi3 Setup just apply the Geekworm Heatsink-Case and connect everything- [see instructions](https://www.youtube.com/watch?v=2QDlbAorJKw).*
+*If you are going with the Minimal-RaspberryPi3 Setup just apply the Geekworm Heatsink-Case and connect everything- [detail instructions](https://www.youtube.com/watch?v=2QDlbAorJKw).*

 ## Installing the Software